zndr27/repo_viz/README.md

 Create a virtual environment and install the dependencies from the pyproject.toml file.

+For example you can use pdm to create a virtual environment and install the dependencies:

+pyenv install 3.12.4
+pdm use 3.12.4
+pdm install

-Then run "python -m install --upgrade dagshub" to ensure you have the latest version of the Dagshub client, as certain package managers may install an older version.
+Then run "python -m pip install --upgrade dagshub" to ensure you have the latest version of the Dagshub client, as certain package managers may install an older version.

 ## Run